-Kristen Stewart Is V Magazine's ''Most Beautiful'' Cover Girl
+Kristen Stewart Unleashes Her Free Spirit in V Magazine

 She may be stronger, but she in no way failed.

-V's "Most Beautiful" Issue hits newsstands March 9.
+V's "Free Spirit" issue hits newsstands March 9.